ADHD Supergirls

 The other thing the school typically looks at is if the student is disrupting others.
 This often happens with boys who have hyper ADHD, but it is rarely a problem for girls with ADHD.
 So that’s another way that schools may neglect to support a girl with ADHD.

-The Consequences of Unsupported ADHD In Girls
+The Consequences of Unsupported High Functioning ADHD In Girls

 So what happens when you have a girl who: